Theldus's blog

 Final thoughts

-I'm quite happy with the result, and the idea can be expanded to other things, such as displaying a different logo depending on the CPU model or anything not defined at compile time.
+I'm quite happy with the result, and the idea can be expanded to many other things, such as displaying a different logo depending on the CPU model, and any other things not defined at build time.

 not-so-scary

-Image 2: not-so-scary kernel panic I had during code study 😂 (click to enlarge)
+Image 2: not-so-scary kernel panic I had during my patch 😂 (click to enlarge)

 This post is licensed under CC BY 4.0 by the author.